HMS Salisbury (F32): Operational history

 In July 1958, Salisbury, took part in Operation Fortitude, when the aircraft carrier Eagle supported an airlift of British troops to Jordan following a request by King Hussein of Jordan more military assistance in response to unrest following the formation of the United Arab Republic by Egypt and Syria and the 14 July Revolution in Iraq.
 In 1959, Salisbury visited Cleveland, Ohio and was first RN warship on Lake Erie since 1812.
 At that time, she was part of the 5th Frigate Squadron, serving in home waters, in the Mediterranean and in the Far East until August 1961.
 From 1961 to 1962, she was modernised with an improved radar suite, with Type 965 long-range radar fitted on a plated in Mack aft, replacing the previous Type 960 radar, and with the Type 293 target designation radar moved forward to a new foremast, while improved ESM equipment was also fitted.

 Following her refit, Salisbury again served in home waters and in the Far East.
 On 25 June 1964, she sustained a collision with the destroyer Diamond in the English Channel while returning from exercise.
+Salisbury's commanding officer, Commander William Fitzherbert, was acquitted of negligently hazarding his ship at the subsequent court martial.
 After repairs, the frigate attended the opening of Forth Road Bridge by Queen Elizabeth II.
 Salisbury sailed to the Far East where she took part in the Borneo Insurgency in 1963.
 The vessel's primary role was to ferry Gurkhas into the war zone and supplying manpower to patrol rivers in the ship's boats.
 Salisbury also patrolled off the coast of East Africa on the Socotra patrols.
 The frigate found both propellers split and was sent to a floating dock at Singapore for 30 days to fix.
 In 1967, she stood by during disturbances in the West Indies, being tasked to ferry the local police from St. Kitts and Nevis to the island of Anguilla where there was unrest.
 In the event the police forces failed to materialise and the ship landed her IS Platoon to restore order.
 Whilst returning from the West Indies she sank the abandoned German tanker Essberger Chemist which was still afloat following an unsuccessful attempt by the nuclear submarine Dreadnought.

 During 1967–70, Salisbury again underwent a major modernisation, with a launcher for Sea Cat surface-to-air missiles replacing the twin Bofors 40 mm gun mount aft.
 In 1975 she completed the last Beira Patrol.
 She undertook Cod War patrols in 1976 and was slightly damaged in a collision with the Icelandic gunboat Týr on 1 April 1976, and was involved in two collisions with Ægir on 20 May 1976.